Azure/ResourceModules/docs/wiki/Getting started - Consume library.md

 # 3. Build solution

 With the codebase ready you can now start to build a solution.
-For examples on how to do so, please refer to the corresponding [Build a solution](./Build%20a%20solution#example-with-local-file-references) section.
+For examples on how to do so, please refer to the corresponding [solution creation](./Solution%20creation) section.